Domesticity, imperialism, and emigration in the Victorian novel

 By Diana C. Archibald

-Subjects: Colonies in literature, Emigration and immigration in literature, In literature, Imperialism in literature, Home in literature, English fiction, history and criticism, 19th century, English Domestic fiction, History and criticism, English fiction, United states, in literature
+Subjects: Emigration and immigration in literature, In literature, English fiction, Imperialism in literature, Colonies in literature, English fiction, history and criticism, 19th century, History and criticism, Home in literature, English Domestic fiction, United states, in literature

 Description: "During the nineteenth century, as millions of British citizens left for the New Worlds, hearth and home were physically moved from the heart of the empire to its very outskirts.
 In Domesticity, Imperialism, and Emigration in the Victorian Novel, Diana Archibald explores how such demographic shifts affected the ways in which Victorians both promoted and undermined the ideal of the domestic woman.
 Drawing upon works by Elizabeth Gaskell, Anthony Trollope, Samuel Butler, Charles Dickens, Charles Reade, and William Makepeace Thackeray, the author shows how the ideals of womanhood and home promoted by domestic ideology in many ways conflict with the argument in favor of immigration to imperial destinations."--BOOK JACKET.